Skip to main content

 • Remove social situations: If your child tends to get in trouble when they spend time with a specific friend or a group of acquaintances, you will want to keep stronger tabs on who they’re hanging out with and what they are doing together.
 If your child needs to be punished for something related to what they did with a peer, restrict their ability to see friends for a set amount of time.

 • Face the music: Sometimes, the best course of action is to not give a punishment at all.
 That is not to say you are letting your teenager off the hook.
 Rather, you are taking a step back and allowing the natural consequences of their actions to unfold.
-If you are the parent who typically saves the day when your child is in a lurch, this is a way to teach them to take ownership of their lives and accept the consequences of their actions.
+If you are the parent who typically saves the day when your child is about to make a bad decision, this is a way to teach them to take ownership of their lives and accept the consequences of their actions.

 Involve your teen in the process

-A lot of why teens push those boundaries and get into trouble is because they don’t feel seen.
+Reasons that teens push those boundaries and get into trouble is because they don’t feel seen.
 They are looking for attention, whether it’s good or bad, and getting into trouble does just that.
-Having your child involved with the way they will be disciplined for certain actions may help curb their desire to do them.
+Having your child involved with the way they will be disciplined for certain actions may help curb their desire to do those things.

 • Let them create the time for the crime.
-If your teen doesn’t like your list of punishments, then let them have a try at coming up with ones.
+If your teen doesn’t like your list of punishments, then let them have a try at coming up with ones on their own.
 If your teenager does mess up, then they won’t be able to argue the punishment wasn’t fair, because they decided it.

 Ways to help teens make better choices